hapax/hapax.github.io/assets/extreme.md

 expect to get such an outlier!

-My goal is to give a quick outline of some old ideas that were new to me and that I found useful.
+My goal is to give a quick outline of some old ideas that were new to me and that I found useful or cool.
-I'll start with some simple observations which expand on the $n
+I'll start with some basic results, expanding on the $n
-\approx 1/p$ calculation, and compute (asymptotically) the expected largest sample for the normal distribution.
+\approx 1/p$ observation, and compute (asymptotically) the expected largest sample for a Gaussian.
-I'll then talk about an analogue of the central limit theorem for maxima, due variously to Fisher, Tippett and Gnedenko, and finally talk about some applications.
+I'll then talk about an analogue of the central limit theorem for maxima, due variously to Fisher, Tippett and Gnedenko, and end with applications.

 #### Exceedance and return